Last Updated on 11 February 2026 by Cycloscope

 Cycle Touring Essential Gear List

-If you’re on a budget, don’t invest too much money in equipment, save it for the trip instead.
+If you’re on a budget, don’t invest too much money in equipment; save it for the trip instead.
 You can travel on an old refurbished mountain bike, use buckets as panniers, and get a cheap tent.

 Tools and Spare Parts to Bring on a Bicycle Expedition

-When you’re out bike touring for a long while you want to be able to fix all the more common failures that can happen to your bike.
+When you’re out bike touring for a long while, you want to be able to fix all the more common failures that can happen to your bike.

-While some more complex issues may need the help of an expert mechanic (or at least a workshop), flat tires, broken spokes, gear regulation, wheel turning, brake fixing, and pad replacing, bolt tightening are the kinds of stuff you’re most likely to face when out touring.
+While some more complex issues may need the help of an expert mechanic (or at least a workshop), flat tires, broken spokes, gear regulation, wheel turning, brake fixing, and pad replacing, and bolt tightening are the kinds of stuff you’re most likely to face when out touring.

 Electronic Equipment to Bring on a Long-Haul Bicycle Expedition

-All these electronics though, give bicycle travelers a new set of possibilities that can simplify and also improve the bike touring experience.
+All these electronics, though, give bicycle travelers a new set of possibilities that can simplify and also improve the bike touring experience.

-Shoot great videos and pictures, stay in touch with your relatives and friends, know always where you are, and even work remotely while traveling.
+Shoot great videos and pictures, stay in touch with your relatives and friends, always know where you are, and even work remotely while traveling.

 We put together this list of gear to help you think about what you may need for your next bicycle expedition.
 Read more…